cikasm/docs-website/index.md

 description: "Just write"
 ---

-# Focus on writing good documentation
+# Helping Users Navigate the Cloud
 {: .fs-9 }

 Hi!
 I’m Cintia, a technical writer specializing in cloud documentation.
 This website gives an inside look at my approach, from structuring user guides to building self-help resources.